-tee command in Linux with usage Examples
+tee command in Linux Explained [with Examples]

-Last updated: November 23, 2022
+Written by: Linuxopsys | Last updated: November 23, 2022

-tee command Linux
+linux tee command

-The tee command syntax is as follows:
+The basic syntax of the tee command is as follows:

 tee [OPTIONS] [FILE]

-tee Examples
+Examples

 free -h | tee file1.txt